31 Great Jobs for Autistic People in a Huge Range of Industries

 High-functioning autism is a commonly used but not medically recognized term.
 "High-functioning" usually refers to a person on the spectrum who has good verbal abilities and can carry out basic activities of daily living without much support.

 However, many people argue that "high-functioning" is not an especially useful term, since each person's abilities can change depending on the setting and the situation.
-For example, an autistic person might have good expressive language skills and be able to take care of his or her basic needs, but he or she might also have sensory input challenges that make it impossible to drive a car or work in a room with fluorescent lighting.
+For example, an autistic person might have good expressive language skills and be able to take care of their basic needs, but they might also have sensory input challenges that make it impossible to drive a car or work in a room with fluorescent lighting.
 Thus, the "high-functioning" label can mask the true struggles a person faces.
 Similarly, being labeled as "low-functioning" can minimize the true abilities of an autistic person who has difficulties with spoken language or adaptive tasks.

 Asperger's syndrome used to be recognized as a separate disorder that shared many of the same characteristics as autism, but in a less severe form.
 One of the main distinctions of Asperger's vs. autism was the absence of a significant speech delay in childhood.
 People with Asperger's generally begin to speak on a typical or even early timeline, but they tend to have unusual speech patterns and take language very literally.
 Like all people with autism, they also have difficulty interpreting body language and picking up on non-verbal social cues.

 In 2013, the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) eliminated Asperger's as a stand-alone diagnosis and subsumed it under the umbrella term "autism spectrum disorder."
 However, many people continue to use and self-identify with the term Asperger's.
 Some even refer to themselves as "Aspies."

 Autism and intelligence